GLOBAL MARKETS-Stocks tick up on upbeat China factory reports, trade talk hopes

 "Markets will consider such an arrangement as a de facto deal whether they officially sign it or not," he said.
 Investors have long thought that the United States will avoid imposing an additional 15% tariff on about $156 billion of Chinese products on Dec.
 15 after signing a deal with China.

-The two countries have been so far unable to bridge the gap over existing tariffs on Chinese goods, with Beijing demanding to scrap them as a part of any trade deal.
-A trade deal between the United States and China was now "stalled because of Hong Kong legislation", news website Axios reported on Sunday, citing a source close to U.S. President Donald Trump's negotiating team.
+The two countries have been so far unable to bridge the gap over existing tariffs on Chinese goods, with Beijing demanding scrapping them as a part of any trade deal.
+A trade deal between United States and China was now "stalled because of Hong Kong legislation", news website Axios reported on Sunday, citing a source close to U.S. President Donald Trump's negotiating team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)